mpss-devhub/pgw-demo/README.md

-## Octoverse Payment Demo ( Redirect )
+## Octoverse Payment Demo ( Direct , Redirect )

 This is a simple ecommerce site which sells shoes of different brands.Users can add shoes to shopping cart and pay with Octoverse Payment.

 The project is written in
-- Laravel for backend
+- Laravel
-- Blade + Alpine.js for frontend
+- Blade , Alpine.js
+- Tailwind
+- MySQL

 ## Project Setup
+- cp .env.example .env and add merchant credentials and urls
+- composer install
+- php artisan key:generate
-- one
+- npm install
-- two
+- npm run dev
+- php artisan migrate --seed
-- three
+- php artisan serve

+## How To Use
+- login with email = test@test.com and password = password
+- add products to your cart and checkout with either Direct or Redirect method

 ## License